 Hello, I'm Umang.

 I am a PhD candidate in finance at the University of Iowa, and an academic visitor at the Bank of England.
-I am spending Fall 2024 at the Harvard Business School.
+I spent Fall 2024 at the Harvard Business School.

 My research interests include financial intermediation, asset pricing, market microstructure, and household finance.
 Currently, I am studying frictions in the international supply of the US dollar.
 My other ongoing projects explore the role of financial intermediaries in over-the-counter markets, and information asymmetries in non-intermediated markets.